-Home Assistant 2023.9 is shaking things up with a long-overdue entity: robotic lawn mowers!
-Despite these dainty, albeit notorious, hedgehog-harbingers being a common sight, a dedicated entity for them has been conspicuous by its absence.
+Home Assistant's latest update, version 2023.9, marks a significant milestone with the introduction of a much-anticipated entity: robotic lawn mowers.
+Even though they are everywhere (and perhaps causing more destruction than you would know, there hasn't been a special place for them within the Home Assistant ecosystem yet.
 While summer is gradually winding down in the Northern Hemisphere (home to a significant chunk of our readership), this new addition may not really come into its own until next year.
 Nevertheless, as the adage goes, better late than never.

 At the outset, the operational arsenal for these automated grass trimmers will be confined to three essential commands: start, pause, and return to dock.
 As a novice in the realm of robotic lawn mowers, I'm somewhat in the dark concerning the array of features their official apps proffer.
 That said, [custom integrations like the one for Husqvarna Automowers](# Husqvarna Automower) do empower you to tweak settings such as the cutting height and headlight mode.